List of Descriptive Words and Phrases For Book Reviews

 grandiloquent

-formal expressed in extremely formal language in order to impress people, and often sounding silly because of this
+formal expressed in an extremely formal language in order to impress people, and often sounding silly because of this

 have something/a lot/nothing etc to say for yourself